mpedramfar/Lean-game-maker/USAGE.md

 ```bash
 msgmerge content.po ../../content.pot | sponge content.po
 ```

+## Version and saved games

+The progress of users in the game is stored in the `localStorage` of their browsers.
+The saved game data consists of name, version and a list of problems and the written answers.
+When the game loads, it compares the version of the saved game data and the current version of the game.
+If the versions are incompatible, as described below, then the saved game data is discarded and a new game starts.
+Otherwise, the game looks into the saved game data and the corresponding levels.
+If the lean segment of a problem, the lines between `-/` and `begin`, is unchanged after an update, the game will remember the saved answer for that problem from before.
+Any other problem, whose lean segement is not identical to the lean segment of a problem from before the update, is considered new and needs to be solved again.

+The `version` of the game is a string that may or may not contain any dots (the `.` character).
+If there are no dots, then major version is equal to the version.
+Otherwise, the major version is equal to the substring before the first dot.
+We say two versions are compatible if their corresponding major version is equal.

 ## Lean Server
 To make an interactive webpage, the javascript Lean server is used.
 In this repository, javascript servers for Lean 3.4.1 and Lean 3.4.2 are provided.
 If you're working with a different version, you need to add the required files to `src/interactive_interface/lean_server`.
 You would need three files, named `lean_js_js.js`, `lean_js_wasm.js` and `lean_js_wasm.wasm`.